mfornos/awesome-microservices/README.md

 ### Sites

+- [Microservices Resource Guide](http://martinfowler.com/microservices/) - Martin Fowler's choice of articles, videos, books, and podcasts that can teach you more about the microservices architectural style.
 - [Microservice Patterns](http://microservices.io/) - Microservice architecture patterns and best practices.
 - [OSGi Alliance](http://www.osgi.org/) - OSGi technology facilitates the componentization of software modules and applications and assures remote management and interoperability of applications and services over a broad variety of devices.